ecohealthalliance/yenpathy/README.md

 ## Overview

-**yenpathy** is an R package to quickly find *k* shortest paths through a weighted graph using [Yen’s Algorithm](https://dx.doi.org/10.1287/mnsc.17.11.712).
+**yenpathy** is an R package to quickly find *k* shortest paths through a weighted directed graph using [Yen’s Algorithm](https://dx.doi.org/10.1287/mnsc.17.11.712).
 This algorithm has numerous applications in network analysis, such as transportation planning.